everett-lee/RunRoute/README.md

 # RunRoute

-This is a web service for runners that generates routes based on a set of preferences.
+A web service for runners that generates routes based on a set of preferences.

 OpenStreetMap data is used to build the underlying graph, which is then searched for features that align with the user preferences.
 This is achieved by assigning a score to each explored graph edge.